 We recommend using the Arduino IDE and a commercial programmer to program ATtiny85 microcontrollers (Figure 19).
 Follow the instructions provided by the manufacturer of your programmer to program microcontrollers with the provided firmware.
 Note that each digital driver board has an address that is defined at the top of the firmware file programmed onto each microcontroller.
-You should change the address of each microcontroller to be unique within the network of all I2C peripherals connected to a control unit.
-Multiple digital driver boards with unique addresses may be "networked" together onto one I2C bus by simply daisy-chaining the boards together, as shown in Figure 15.
-You should physically label the address used onto each microcontroller you program.
+You should change the address of each microcontroller to be unique within the "network" of all I2C peripherals connected to a single control unit.
+Multiple digital driver boards with unique addresses may be networked together onto one I2C bus by simply daisy-chaining the boards together, as shown in Figure 15.
+You should physically label each microcontroller you program with its address.